agamtyagi2803/Z-Coder/README.md

 4. When you find an extension you'd like to add, click Add to Chrome.
 5. If you're adding an extension: Review the types of data that the extension will be able to access.
 Click Add extension.

-*Note: Don't forget to unzip the vendor file located in `/public`.*

 ## Technologies Used